Hermann Görtz: Plan Kathleen

-In the summer of 1940, Görtz parachuted into Ballivor, County Meath, Ireland (Operation Mainau) in an effort to gather information.
+On 5 May 1940, Görtz parachuted into Ballivor, County Meath, Ireland (Operation Mainau) in an effort to gather information.
 He moved in with former IRA leader Jim O'Donovan.
 His mission was to act as a liaison officer with the IRA and enlist their assistance during a potential German occupation of Britain.

-However, he soon decided that the IRA was too unreliable.
-On landing, he lost the 'Ufa' transmitter he had parachuted with.
-Görtz, attired in a Luftwaffe uniform, then walked to Dublin.
-He was not apprehended despite calling into a Garda barracks in County Wicklow, asking for directions to Dublin.
+On landing, he lost the "Ufa" transmitter he had parachuted with.
+Görtz hid his parachute and started walking (traveling only at night) while carrying $20,000 in cash.
+After several nights of walking he reached a safe house.

-In Dublin, Görtz stayed at a safe-house at 245 Templeogue Road, Templeogue, and other properties during 19 months at liberty.
-These include houses in Spencer Villas, Glenageary; Charlemont Avenue, Dún Laoghaire; Nerano Road, Dalkey; Winton Avenue, Rathmines; and a period house in Shankill, Co.
-Dublin.
-He stayed for a month at Brittas Bay, and more briefly at Laragh Castle, Glendalough, Co Wicklow, Fenit, Co Kerry and Mount Nugent, Co Cavan.
+In Dublin, Görtz stayed at a safe house at 245 Templeogue Road in Templeogue and other properties during 19 months at liberty.
+These include houses in Spencer Villas, Glenageary; Charlemont Avenue, Dún Laoghaire; Nerano Road, Dalkey; Winton Avenue, Rathmines; and a period house in Shankill, County Dublin.
+He stayed for a month at Brittas Bay, and more briefly at Laragh Castle, Glendalough, County Wicklow, Fenit, County Kerry, and Mount Nugent, County Cavan.
+This was all facilitated in an underground IRA support system.

 In May 1940, the Gardaí raided the home of an IRA member of German descent, Stephen Carroll Held, who had been working with Görtz, at his house at Blackheath Park, Clontarf.
 They confiscated a parachute, papers, Görtz's World War I medals, and a number of documents about the defence infrastructure of Ireland.
 The papers they took included files on possible military targets in Ireland, such as airfields and harbours, as well as details of Plan Kathleen—an IRA plan for the invasion of Northern Ireland with the support of the Nazi military.
 Held had brought this plan to Germany prior to Görtz's departure but his superiors had dismissed it as unfeasible.

 Görtz went into hiding, staying with sympathizers in the Wicklow area and purposefully avoided contact with IRA safehouses.
 He remained at large for 18 months.
-When IRA member Pearse Paul Kelly visited Görtz's hiding place in Dublin in November 1941, police arrested them both.
+When IRA member Pearse Paul Kelly visited Görtz's hiding place in Clontarf, Dublin on 27 November 1941, police arrested them both.

-Görtz was interned in Mountjoy Prison then in Custume Barracks, Athlone until release at the end of the war.
+Görtz was interned in Mountjoy Prison then in Custume Barracks, Athlone where he remained with nine other German agents until release until after the war.
 He then lived in Glenageary and became secretary of the Save the German Children Society.
 He was rearrested the following year and served with a deportation order by the Minister for Justice.
 To prevent deportation he claimed to have been in the SS rather than a lieutenant in the Luftwaffe.
 This claim was disproved by Irish Military Intelligence (G2).

-On Friday, 23 May 1947, he arrived at the Aliens’ Office in Dublin Castle at 9.50 am and was told he was being deported to Germany the next day.
+On Friday, 23 May 1947, he arrived at the Aliens' Office in Dublin Castle at 9.50 am and was told he was being deported to Germany the next day.
 Although it had been stated to him that the Irish government had specifically requested that he not be handed over to the Soviets, he committed suicide.